A clear focus on reducing emissions

 How we work

-To deliver on our targets, decarbonization is necessarily an integral part at any level of our business.
-Decarbonization is high on the agenda in discussions with our customers and is impacting our trading decisions.
-We use large resources and make large investments to improve the operational and energy efficiency of our vessels:
+To deliver on our targets, decarbonization is a necessary an integral part of our business at all levels.
+Decarbonization is high on the agenda in discussions with our customers and impacts our trading decisions.
+We use dedicated resources and make large investments to improve the operational and energy efficiency of our vessels:

-Optimize trading efficiency: KCC actively working on maximize cargo intake, maximize loaded voyages and minimize ballast through optimalization of combination trading, minimize waiting time in port and avoid high speed voyages through better scheduling and customer co-operation.
+• Optimize trading efficiency: KCC is actively working on maximizing cargo intake, maximizing loaded voyages and minimizing ballast through the optimization of combination trading, reducing waiting time in port, and avoiding high speed voyages through organized scheduling and customer co-operation.

-Perfect voyage efficiency: KCC is actively working on improve weather routing, maintain optimal trim, sail at constant load and lower the use of energy consumption onboard the vessels.
+• Perfect voyage efficiency: KCC is actively working on improving weather routing, maintaining optimal trim, sailing at constant load, and lowering the use of energy onboard the vessels.

-Improve energy efficiency: KCC works to improve the energy efficiency of the fleet through investing and piloting a wide variety of technical improvements with a focus on minimizing hull friction, which is estimated to represent about 70% of energy use, by improving propeller and hull efficiency.
+• Improve energy efficiency: KCC works to improve the energy efficiency of the fleet through investing in and piloting a wide variety of technical improvements.
+The main focus is on minimizing hull friction, which is estimated to represent about 70% of energy use, by improving propeller and hull efficiency.

 Our new CABU III vessels